niklaushirt/cp4waiops-gitops/README.md

 - Option 1 to prepare the OpenShift GitOps Installation
 - Option 2 or 3 depending on your environment

-The tool quits after OpenShift GitOps has been installed.
+Quit and relaunch the tool after OpenShift GitOps has been installed.

 <div style="page-break-after: always;"></div>

+## Get the CP4WAIOPS installation token

+You can get the installation (pull) token from [https://myibm.ibm.com/products-services/containerlibrary](https://myibm.ibm.com/products-services/containerlibrary).

+This allows the CP4WAIOPS images to be pulled from the IBM Container Registry.

 ## Installing